 Educational Technology and Mobile Learning: 7 Outstanding Free Books for your iPad.
 Below is a list of some excellent books for your iPad.

 The purpose is to help teachers and educators effectively integrate digital technologies into their day-to-day teaching, learning and professional development.
 For any questions regarding our website or the content we publish, please contact EdTech admin, editor and blog owner, Med Kharbach at: email@example.com.
+Med Kharbach is a doctoral researcher and a former teacher with 10 years of classroom teaching experience.
 Teachers Guide on The Use of iPad in education. iPad is a cool versatile tool that has a huge potential in education.

 It is widely believed that iPad has started tranforming the face of education and revolutionizng modes of learning.
 Results coming out of pilot studies on the integration of iPads in the classroom seem to be promising.
 Reed College, for instance, took the Apple iPad for a spin in 2010 and was pleased with the tablets performance as an educational tool.
 8 Great Free Web Resources Focused on Using the iPad in Education.
 The popularity of the iPad in our schools continues to grow, and with it, the proliferation of related web articles, tips, how-to's, and so on.

 The session is concentrating mainly on teachers using the iPads for their own professional use, rather than being used as a classroom resource, but a lot of the apps below will be suitable for use by students too.
 I’ll do another post sometime of great apps for different subject areas.
 Here’s some of the useful apps I’d recommend investigating.
 Some are free, others the price of a pint or so.
-Links are to the UK version of iTunes so other readers may need to do a search in the App Store to find the version for their region.
 Apps for Professional Development.
 Twitter App (free) Twitter is one of the most active and beneficial social networks on the web.

 All educators would be wise to join the conversation.
 If you haven’t used Twitter yet, I would recommend that you read these excellent blog posts: iPads in Schools. iPad2 in Education.
 BPS Educational Technology Team.
 For years, MS PowerPoint has been the dominant presentation tool for students and teachers.